Visit our Degree Requirements page to learn more about this program.

 - Upload a Statement of Purpose

 - Please discuss (in approximately 1 page, single-spaced) your motivation for graduate study in this field, your professional plans after completing this degree program, and how this degree program will help you achieve your goals.
-If there additional details about your professional, academic, or personal history you wish to be considering as part of the application process, please include them in this document.
+If there are additional details about your professional, academic, or personal history you wish to be considered as part of the application process, please include them in this document.

 - NOTE: If you have previously submitted the iSchool Supplemental Application, this will suffice for the Statement of Purpose.

 - Upload a writing sample (Specialist Applicants Only): Submit a sample of substantive academic or professional writing (preferably recent).
 The paper should be lengthy enough to fully demonstrate your abilities.

 - May be an excerpt of a research paper or thesis

 - May be a summary and analysis of a research journal article on a topic of interest